nark/WiredClient/README.md

 5. Select scheme `Wired Client` and be sure to use "Debug" Build Configuration

-6. Wired Client.app should launch automatically
+6. Launch Build, Wired Client.app should launch automatically when finished

 ## Troubleshooting